-- the nature of the offence and the significance of any environmental harm caused as a result of the offence; - whether the EU delivers a better environmental outcome and goes beyond regulatory requirements; - the likelihood that the responsible person will comply with the EU in light of their compliance history; - the prospects of securing a timely outcome.
+- the nature of the offence and the significance of any environmental harm caused as a result of the offence; - whether the EU delivers a better environmental outcome, demonstrating commitment to more preventative and longer term actions; - the likelihood that the responsible person will comply with the EU in light of their compliance history; - the prospects of securing a timely outcome.

-When an enforcement undertaking is inappropriate
+When an EU is inappropriate

-In the following circumstances, we will not usually consider an EU to be appropriate enforcement action:
+In the following circumstances, we will not consider an EU to be appropriate enforcement action where:

-- where the offence has caused significant environmental harm; - · where the Lord Advocate's Guidelines under the Act preclude acceptance of an EU; - where the offer includes a clause denying liability; - where we believe the responsible person will not comply with the EU offered.
+- the offence has caused significant environmental harm (including damage that requires remedial measure to be taken under the Environmental Liability (Scotland) Regulations 2009); - the offer includes a clause denying liability; - we believe the responsible person will not comply with the EU offered.

-In addition we cannot accept an EU when we have already decided:
+In addition we cannot accept an EU when we have already decided to:

-- to impose a fixed monetary penalty or a variable monetary penalty in respect of the offence or - to refer the offence to COPFS for consideration of prosecution.
+- impose a fixed monetary penalty or a variable monetary penalty in respect of the offence; or - refer the offence to COPFS for consideration of prosecution.

 In addition, there will be circumstances where it is not appropriate to accept an EU.
-This will be determined when reviewing the circumstances of the non-compliance against our enforcement factors.
+This will be determined when reviewing the circumstances of the non-compliance against our enforcement factors and the Lord Advocate's Guidelines.